 Years ago, people with hepatitis C essentially had two treatment options: pegylated interferon and ribavirin.
 These treatments didn’t cure the disease in everyone who took them, and they came with a long list of side effects.
 Plus, they were only available as injections.

 New antiviral drugs are now available in pills.
 They work quickly, and they’re much more effective than older treatments.
-These drugs cure more than of people who take them in just 8 to 12 weeks, with fewer side effects than older drugs.
+These drugs cure more than

 The one downside to new hepatitis C treatments is they come with a steep price tag.
 Read on to learn about the high costs of hepatitis C drugs, and how to cover them.